 The average human grows about ½ inch of hair every month, but this might not ring true for everyone.
 Factors like genetics or your lifestyle choices could be why your natural hair isn’t growing.

-To get you more excited about your length checks, we would be sharing 13 other reasons why your natural hair isn't growing.
+To get you more excited about your length checks, we would be sharing 13 reasons why your natural hair isn't growing.
 You will find out what you might be doing wrong with your hair care routine and how to grow out your hair and retain length.

 Our guide is this tutorial by Eugenia Kelcy where she shares tips on why your hair might not be growing.